basmala904/GP-DEPI-Railway-data-/README.md

 ## 🏁 Conclusion

 - Based on the insights obtained from data analysis, we hypothesized that reducing train delays could positively influence ticket sales and customer satisfaction.
 A what-if analysis was conducted to explore potential improvements in performance if delays were reduced by a certain percentage.

+From this scenario, we estimated that:

+For every 1% decrease in average delay time, ticket sales could increase by approximately 2%.

+This is an exploratory assumption based on patterns in the data.
+Further validation through statistical testing or real-world experiments is needed to confirm this relationship.

 - Forecasting demand gave the company forward visibility to make smarter decisions.

 ---